-Locations: Administered through Woodsworth College, the 2008 programs are offered in: Australia (Sydney), Central Europe (based in the Czech Republic), China (Hong Kong), England (Oxford), Ecuador (Amazon & Galapagos), France (Tours), Germany (Berlin), Italy (Siena), Japan (Tokyo), Jordon (Madaba), Kenya (Nairobi, Masai Mara, Mombasa), Mexico (Guadalajara), Russia (Moscow).
-Check the Summer Abroad website in the fall to see the 2009 program list!
+Locations: Administered through Woodsworth College, the 2010 programs are offered in: Australia (Sydney), Central Europe (based in the Czech Republic), China (Hong Kong), China (Shanghai & Beijing), England (Oxford), Ecuador (Amazon, Galapagos, Andes), France (Tours), Germany (Berlin), Italy (Siena), Japan (Tokyo), Jordon (Madaba), Kenya (Nairobi, Masai Mara, Mombasa), Southeastern Europe (based in Austria).
+Check the Summer Abroad website in the fall to see the 2011 program list!

-Courses: Students take specially designed University of Toronto undergraduate degree credit courses, relevant to the location, for a period of 4 to 6 weeks.
+Courses: Students take specially designed University of Toronto undergraduate degree credit courses, relevant to the location, for a period of 3 to 6 weeks.
 The courses have field trips that complement and highlight the academic materials.
 Courses are taught predominantly by University of Toronto professors and, with the exception of language courses, are offered in English.
 Typically, full-year second and third year courses are offered in disciplines such as history, political science, management, literature, architecture, fine art, religion, and languages.
-Most courses and grades show on students' transcripts as regular U of T credits and are calculated into CGPA.
+Most courses do not have prerequisites.
+All Summer Abroad courses and grades show on students' transcripts as regular U of T credits and are calculated into CGPA.